govuk-one-login/di-account-management-frontend/README.md

 docker compose -f docker-compose.yml -f docker-compose.extension.yaml up
 ```

-When you make changes to the RP registry, run `npm run build`, and then touch any typescript file in this repo (to trigger a restart)
+When you make changes to the RP registry, run `npm run build-rp-registry`, and then touch any typescript file in this repo (to trigger a restart)